ndwarshuis/stratomod/README.md

 This assumes all development environments are installed (see above).

-### New Feature Workflow
+### Development Workflow

-There are two main development branches: `master` and `develop`.
+There are two primary branches: `master` and `develop`.

-Make a new branch off of develop for the new feature, then merge into develop when done (note `--no-ff`).
+Make a new branch off of develop for a new feature/bugfix, then merge into develop when done (note `--no-ff`).

 ```
 git checkout develop